SkoolNotes/Taproot/2020HIST201/KBhHIST201AcienRegime.md

 ---

 # Acien Régime
+The Old France was economy generally rural + dominated by subsistence farming.

 ## Societal Structure
  Strict grid of social hierarchy resulted due to birthright => Great Chain of Being